Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 13. Belgian Malinois

-The Belgian Malinois is powerful and athletic which police and military K-9 teams appreciate for its agility, search and rescue skills, and trainability.
+The Belgian Malinois is a powerful and athletic breed, which police and military K-9 teams appreciate for its agility, search and rescue skills, and trainability.

 This dog has a lot of energy and does best when given a task to do.

-To feel at peace in a novel or unfamiliar circumstance needs particular training and appropriate socializing.
+To feel at peace in a novel or unfamiliar circumstance requires particular training and appropriate socializing.

 This dog has to exercise frequently each day.